Here they are—the top sellers at The Meatball Shop and sure to be a big hit at home.

 My son was so inspired that he sang a rousing rendition of On Top of Spaghetti halfway through his meal (and he actually cleaned his plate!).
 If you’re looking for a quick, simple meatball recipe that may inspire spontaneous singing at the dinner table, you’ve come to the right place.

 We enjoy meatballs in this household, so we had to give this one a tryout.
-This recipe resulted in a wonderfully tender and tasty meatball.
-We enjoyed it over some gemelli pasta, lightly tossed with a caramelized fennel tomato cream sauce.
+This recipe resulted in wonderfully tender and tasty meatballs.
+We served it over some gemelli pasta, lightly tossed with a caramelized fennel tomato cream sauce.
 A keeper for sure!

 About David Leite